Oracle Exadata Database Machine hardware and software are hardened.

 grub2, which then loads the OS kernel, which is also signed.

-Oracle recommends that you leave the Secure Boot option enabled.
+Oracle recommends that you leave the default Secure Boot option setting.

-To verify that Secure Boot is enabled, use the following command:
+To verify the status of the Secure Boot option, use the following command:

 # mokutil --sb-state SecureBoot enabled